 Seasonal dwellings are a significant part of the housing stock in all the towns, though only 2.7 percent of housing in Friendship and 3.9 percent in the City of Adams.
-Since the 2010 the greatest number of seasonal dwellins were in the Town of Rome (1,539), followed by Quincy (1,045) and Strongs Prairie (765).
+Since the 2010 the greatest number of seasonal dwelling was added in Town of Rome, which also has the largest number of these units (1,539), followed by Quincy (1,045) and Strongs Prairie (765).
 The Town of Rome lost the most seasonal dwellings since 2010, for a total of 179 fewer units, likely due to retirees choosing to live in a former seasonal home.